SEI-R-2-22/u3_lesson_redux_intro/README.md

 ## Redux Flow and Setup

-Let's start by installing the [Redux devtools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd)

-This tool will allow us to monitor state and any changes in our apps.

-### Flow

-Because `Redux` operates using a single `Store` to handle our state, it makes deciding which components should store state a lot easier to decide on.
+Because `Redux` operates using a single `Store` to handle our state, it makes deciding which components should store state a lot easier to decide.
 Essentially, none of our components store state, `Redux` handles it all for us and allows us to accept that information as `props`.

 Here's an example: